-Students who are absent from school for any portion of the day may not participate in any after school or evening school sponsored events such as sports, dances, etc.
+Students who are absent from school for any portion of the day may not participate in any after school or evening school sponsored events such as sports, dances, etc. This includes if a student leaves and returns to school prior to dismissal.

 When an absent student returns to school, the student must bring a written note to his/her homeroom teacher signed by a parent/legal guardian stating the reason for absence.
 The school reserves the right to require a doctor's note for absences due to illness or injury or need for assessment/evaluation.
-A child may not return to school until he/she is well enough to participate in all school activities.
+A child may not return to school until he/she is well enough to participate in all school activities including recess.